fmerinocasallo/social-networking-app/README.md

 This means that I have written the tests before the code.
 This is a great practice because it forces you to think about the requirements and the expected behavior of the code before you actually write it.

+<div id="validation"></div>

+## :shield: Data Validation

+Software tests check that the functions that you write behave correctly.
+Conversely, data validation ensures that the input data to your functions satisfy the assumptions from the data processing functions you write.

+You should automatically and continuously run tests to check your code.
+Likewise, you should constantly ensure the input data from your functions meet the assumptions you possess about them.

+This project uses [Pydantic](https://docs.pydantic.dev/latest/) for data validation because we are validating structured data from user commands, which is similar to validating user input from an API or form.
+Pydantic is particularly well-suited for this use case as it:
+- Provides clear validation error messages
+- Integrates well with Python's type hints
+- Has excellent performance for structured data validation
+- Is widely used in the Python ecosystem

+The following validation rules are enforced:

+- Commands:
+  - Must have a valid username
+  - Must have a valid action (post, follow, wall, timeline)
+  - Must have a valid target for post and follow actions

+- Posts:
+  - Must have non-empty content
+  - Must have a valid timestamp
+  - Must have a valid author

+- Users:
+  - Must have a non-empty name
+  - Must have valid following relationships

+These validation rules are implemented using Pydantic models in `src/sr_sw_dev/models.py` and tested in `tests/test_models.py`.

+For other validation use cases, consider these alternatives:
+- [Pandera](https://union.ai/pandera): Best for validating dataframes or databases in mixed teams
+- [Great Expectations](https://greatexpectations.io): Ideal for production environments with automated workflows
+- [Pointblank](https://rich-iannone.github.io/pointblank/): A promising new tool for data validation

 <div id="logging"></div>